 Smartphones, iPads, and other tablets are making distance learning opportunities even more flexible than before, but these devices bring with them new challenges in dealing with accessibility for video.
 Until recently, Adobe Flash was the predominant method for delivering video online.
 Closed Captions for Flash video are stored as separate “sidecar” files, in a format like DFXP or SRT.
 Flash-based video players pull the captions from the sidecar text files when needed.
 However, since mobile devices and tablets typically cannot run Flash, new methods for delivering video and the associated closed captions have emerged.
 HTML5 is one option, and there is a recommended caption format for HTML5 called WebVTT, but unfortunately most browsers and mobile devices do not yet support WebVTT.

 As an alternative, Apple has defined ways to embed either subtitles or closed caption tracks in video files, allowing captions and/or subtitles to be displayed on videos played on iOS devices or iTunes.
 The landscape is rapidly changing, but the good news is that solutions are emerging.
 Automatic Sync offers a service to encode subtitles in MP4 video for iOS devices, and Zencoder can add closed captions to video for HTTP Live Streaming for iOS.
-Zencoder, an online transcoding service that was recently acquired by Brightcove, offers an excellent primer on the various methods of delivering closed captions for mobile, web, and connected devices.
+Zencoder, an online transcoding service that was recently acquired by Brightcove, offers various methods of delivering closed captions for mobile, web, and connected devices.

 The Evolving Learning Management System Landscape